ascott1/readme-template/README-template.md

 Provide a brief (1 paragraph or less), meaningful description of the project and what it does.
 If the project has a UI, include a screenshot as well.

+If more comprehensive documentation exists, link to it here.

 ## Features

 Describe the core features of the project (what does it do?) in the form of a bulleted list: